dagmara-szproch/dachshund-dash-game/README.md

 ### Accessibility

+- I used meaningful alt text for images.

+- I implemented semantic HTML elements such as header, main, and section for better structure and navigation.

+- I ensured that all clickable elements are proper button elements instead of div or span.

+- I maintained sufficient contrast between the background and content for readability.

 ## Deployment

 The website was deployed using GitHub Pages, which provides a simple way to host static websites directly from a GitHub repository.
 Below are the steps taken to deploy the project: